paulzaetta/Stock_Market_Return_Evaluation/README.md

 ## Data_stock_market_return.mat

 It contains the final data set.
 The observations of the stock market indices come from `https://fr.finance.yahoo.com/`.
-The data set for this study consists of 3514 valid data points for each serie (from 16th December 2002 to 14th December 2017).
+The data set for this study consists of 3514 valid data points for each series (from 16th December 2002 to 14th December 2017).

 ## Functions_code_Matlab